-The Chairman plays an important role in a Company.
-The Chairman’s main duties include chairing meetings of the Board of Directors, setting meeting agendas in conjunction with the Company Secretary, managing and providing leadership to the Board of Directors, and acting as a direct liaison between the Board and the Company’s management, through the Chief Executive Officer.
+The Chairperson plays an important role in a Company.
+The Chairperson’s main duties include chairing meetings of the Board of Directors, setting meeting agendas in conjunction with the Company Secretary, managing and providing leadership to the Board of Directors, and acting as a direct liaison between the Board and the Company’s management, through the Chief Executive Officer.

-What ultimately defines a good Chairman is the ability to run an effective Board and to manage relationships with both shareholders and stakeholders.
+What ultimately defines a good Chairperson is the ability to run an effective Board and to manage relationships with both shareholders and stakeholders.

-Below are some of the key qualities that make an effective Chairman:
+Below are some of the key qualities that make an effective Chairperson:

 1. Ability To Chair Meetings

 Boards of Directors meet only a few times a year, but they make decisions that define the organisation’s destiny for years to come.
 The ability to manage those meetings effectively is key.
 Chairmen must ensure that all the business is discussed in line with the agenda, that everyone’s views are heard and discussed, that clear decisions are reached and accepted and that they follow up to make sure agreed actions are carried out in line with Board decisions.

 An exceptional Chairperson understands the business, its culture, people and processes.
 They also understand the wider industry and prepare the Company for all eventualities.
 Experienced Chairmen can quickly identity opportunities and potential risks facing their organisation.
 They can engage with their Boards at an early stage to discuss potential courses of action.

 A good Chairperson is responsible for ensuring that all Board members are using their own unique skills for the good of the organisation.
 They must ensure all Board members contribute to discussions and the decision-making process and they must allow each Board member to express their views, even if they conflict with the Chairperson’s view.
 Developing effective communication with Board members is key.
 An exceptional Chairperson is careful not to allow their own personalities to dominate.
 They are willing to be challenged on their own views and enjoy open debate.